anjidurga/SchoolManagementAssesment/README.md

-1.Softwares and their versions used for development and deployement of the project
+1. Softwares and their versions used for development and deployement of the project

 	a.
 Liferay Community Edition Portal 7.1.0 CE GA1 (Judson / Build 7100 / July 2, 2018)
 	b.
 Mysql- 5.7.20
 	c.
 Liferay workspace with Gradle build tool.

-2. Installation steps
+1. Installation steps <br>
-  2.1 Deploy the components
+   1. Deploy the components

     a.
 Clone the Liferay workspace from the git location
 	b.
 Import the LW into LDS or any editor.